What to Expect

 The Royal College of Speech and Language Therapists and the Health Professionals Council of the UK acknowledge the key role the SALT plays in the assessment and treatment of feeding difficulties in both children and adults.
 The role of the speech and language therapist is 1) to provide a specialist assessment of the child’s feeding skills, 2) to maximise the safety of the child’s feeding potential during strategies which support safe and adequate nutritional intake and 3) identify and manage the risks to the child as a result of the feeding difficulties.

-All children referred for input regarding their feeding difficulties or dysphagia will undergo a detailed assessment by a specialist speech and language therapist (SLT).
-An appointment will be arranged with the parents, which will allow the SLT to observe a meal time.
-It is important that the SLT is able to observe how your child feeds.
+All children referred for input regarding their feeding difficulties or dysphagia will undergo a detailed assessment by Analou or one of her specialist Speech and Language Therapists.
+An appointment will be arranged with the parents, which will allow the Speech and Language Therapist to observe a meal time.
+It is important that the Speech and Language Therapist is able to observe how your child feeds.
 For this purpose the assessment needs to happen at the time the child will be willing to feed.
 The SLT will ask you to bring your child’s drink and/or food along to the appointment.

 At the time of the assessment your child will be weighed and measured to determine how your child is growing.
-Please bring your child’s Red Book along to the appointment in order for the SLT to get an impression of your child’s growth over time.
+Please bring your child’s Red Book along to the appointment in order for the Speech and Language Therapist to get an impression of your child’s growth over time.

-The SLT will ask you a range of questions regarding your child’s feeding history, nutritional intake, general development, general health and concerns regarding meal times.
+The Speech and Language Therapist will ask you a range of questions regarding your child’s feeding history, nutritional intake, general development, general health and concerns regarding meal times.
 It is helpful to bring a video clip of a typical meal along to the appointment.
-This will provide the SLT with additional information regarding your child’s behaviour around meal times at home.
+This will provide the Speech and Language Therapist with additional information regarding your child’s behaviour around meal times at home.

-Following the assessment, the SLT will discuss her observations and assessment findings with you.
+Following the assessment, the Speech and Language Therapist will discuss her observations and assessment findings with you.
 She might recommend further objective assessment of swallow function with videofluorosocpy swallow study or perhaps a referral to other specialists for example dietician or paediatric gastroenterologist.

 The treatment of feeding difficulties is a complex process and typically involves the implementation of a combination of strategies.